Honda HR-V

 The Honda HR-V is a subcompact crossover SUV (B-segment) manufactured and marketed by Honda over three generations.

-The first generation HR-V was based on the Honda Logo.
-It was marketed from 1999 to 2006 in Europe, Japan and select Asia-Pacific markets – and featured three doors (1999–2003) or five doors (1999–2006).
-The two configurations were internally designated GH2 and GH4 respectively.
+The first generation HR-V, based on the Honda Logo, was marketed from 1999 to 2006 in Europe, Japan and select Asia-Pacific markets, in either three-door (1999–2003) or five-door (1999–2006) configurations — internally designated GH2 and GH4 respectively.

-After a hiatus between 2006 and 2013, Honda reintroduced the nameplate for the second generation HR-V, based on the third-generation Honda Fit.
+After a seven-year hiatus, Honda reintroduced the nameplate for the second generation HR-V, based on the third-generation Honda Fit.
 Production began in late 2013 for the Japanese domestic market as the Honda Vezel (ホンダ・ヴェゼル, Honda Vezeru), while production started in 2015 for North America, Australia, Brazil and select Asian markets as the HR-V. Apart from Japan, the model is also sold as the Vezel in China.

 For the third-generation model, the nameplate is split between two different vehicles, one for the global market (sold as the Vezel in Japan), and a larger model based on the eleventh-generation Civic destined for North America and China.
-The latter will also be sold in other markets as the Honda ZR-V.
+The latter model is sold outside those markets as the Honda ZR-V.

 According to Honda, the name "HR-V" stands for "Hi-rider Revolutionary Vehicle", while the name "Vezel" is coined from "bezel", the oblique faces of a cut gem, with the "V" for "vehicle".